 It is notable that the SX420 offers wifi support, while the V-LUX 2 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-Both the SX420 and the V-LUX 2 have been discontinued, but can regularly be found used on eBay.
+Both the SX420 and the V-LUX 2 have been discontinued, but can regularly be found used on ebay.
 The V-LUX 2 was replaced by the Leica V-LUX 3, while the SX420 was followed by the Canon SX430.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon SX420 Manual (free pdf) or the online Leica V-LUX 2 Manual.
+Further information on the features and operation of the SX420 and V-LUX 2 can be found, respectively, in the Canon SX420 Manual (free pdf) or the online Leica V-LUX 2 Manual.

 So how do things add up?
 Is there a clear favorite between the Canon SX420 and the Leica V-LUX 2?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.